Bahanaga: Communication and transportation

 The block headquarters, Bahanaga, is well connected with its nearest cities, Soro and Balasore by both road and railways.
 The Bahanaga Bazar railway station serves almost a thousand people daily.
 Some local trains halt here.
 The nearest big railway stations are Soro and Balasore.
 By the National highway 16, Bahanaga is almost connected with the rest of Odisha.
 The other major big places, Gopalpur and Khantapara are also connected with other places either via the roadways or railways.

+It was the site of the 2023 Odisha train collision.